Alan Woods (political theorist)

 Alan Woods (born 23 October 1944) is a British Trotskyist political theorist and author.
-He is one of the leading members of the International Marxist Tendency (IMT) as well as of its British affiliate group Socialist Appeal.
-He is political editor of the IMT's In Defence of Marxism website.
+He is one of the leading members of the Revolutionary Communist International (RCI) and was a founder of Socialist Appeal (now the Revolutionary Communist Party).
+He is political editor of the RCI's In Defence of Marxism website.
 Woods was a leading supporter within the Militant tendency within the Labour Party and its parent group the Committee for a Workers' International until the early 1990s.
 A series of disagreements on tactics and theory led to Woods and Ted Grant leaving the CWI, to found the Committee for a Marxist International (soon renamed International Marxist Tendency) in 1992.
 They continued with the policy of entryism into the Labour Party.
 Woods has expressed particularly vocal support for the Bolivarian Revolution in Venezuela, and repeatedly met with the Venezuelan President Hugo Chávez, leading to speculation that he was a close political adviser to the president.

 Early life

 Woods was born into a working-class family in Swansea, South Wales and grew up in the Townhill and Penlan areas of the city.
 At the age of 16 he joined the Young Socialists and became a Marxist, becoming a supporter of the Trotskyist Militant tendency within the Labour Party.
-He studied Russian at Sussex University and later in Sofia (Bulgaria) and Moscow State University (MGU).
+He studied Russian at Sussex University and later in Sofia (Bulgaria) and Moscow State University.
 Woods's work in Brighton for the Militant tendency established an important base of support at the university and in the town.
-He later moved back to south Wales, becoming the first regional full timer for the organisation.
-He, his wife, and two small daughters moved to Spain in the early 1970s where his well-known political stance placed him amongst those struggling against the Francoist Spain, where he worked to establish the Spanish section of the Committee for a Workers' International (CWI).

 Split in Militant

 In the early 1990s, Woods and his mentor, Ted Grant, left the Militant tendency and its parent organization, the Committee for a Workers' International, over what they considered to be the ultraleft turn of this organisation when it decided to split from the Labour Party.
 The minority group, led by Ted Grant, also argued that a decline in emphasis on political education, as well as the development of a bureaucratic clique around Peter Taaffe, was damaging Militant.
-Grant and Woods and their supporters internationally formed the Committee for a Marxist International in 1992, which was later to be known as the International Marxist Tendency (IMT), and remained active in the Labour Party.
-The British section of the IMT is known as Socialist Appeal.
+Grant and Woods and their supporters internationally formed the Committee for a Marxist International in 1992, which was later to be known as the International Marxist Tendency (IMT) and remained active in the Labour Party.
+The British section of the IMT was known as Socialist Appeal, which in 2024 became the Revolutionary Communist Party.
+The IMT became the Revolutionary Communist International in 2024.